-Whether to include or exclude LVHV costs from the cost measure has been the subject of much discussion in this proceeding.21 It would not be surprising if LVHV costs proved to be a significant cost driver in a model where the total cost measure includes LVHV costs.
+Whether to include or exclude LVHV costs from the cost measure has been the subject of much discussion in this proceeding.
+It would not be surprising if LVHV costs proved to be a significant cost driver in a model where the total cost measure includes LVHV costs.
 It would perhaps be surprising if LVHV costs were a significant cost driver in models which exclude these costs from the total cost measure because it would suggest that the presence of substantial LVHV expenditures can influence non-LVHV costs of the firm.

 The cost model we estimate is in great degree similar to that estimated in the PEG Report.
-The main differences are in the inclusion of two additional business condition variables just described, and in the specification of the unexplained (random) component of the model.
+The main differences are in the inclusion of two additional business condition variables just described, the use of a consistent definition of total costs across our analysis, and in the specification of the unexplained (random) component of the model.
 Technical details are provided in an appendix.